Already a course provider?

 Apply to offer residential continuing education

-Applicants fill out an online application to become a provider.
+Applicants fill out an online application to become a provider (see "How to apply" at the bottom of this page).
 Once approved, you submit individual courses for approval.

 All residential contractors must take five hours of courses every two-year renewal period.
 Additionally, they must take three hours of laws and regulations courses from the CCB.